JoiningAllies/NL5-For-Destiny/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&center=true&random=false&width=435&lines=Reasons+For+The+Release)](https://git.io/typing-svg)
-<p align="center">I mainly have this publicly released due to the ban wave that hit countless limiters on **4/17/24** over different overlays and other limiter patches.</p>
+I mainly have this publicly released due to the ban wave that hit countless limiters on **4/17/24** over different overlays and other limiter patches.

-<p align="center">As of the moment **5/14/24** mine is the most secure public limiter due to the amount of strings, values, assembly, and more that has all been changed.
-The most popular up till this point has been Bosslawls and Joyeuses which don't have but a few dozen changed strings.</p>
+As of the moment **5/14/24** mine is the most secure public limiter due to the amount of strings, values, assembly, and more that has all been changed.
+The most popular up till this point has been Bosslawls and Joyeuses which don't have but a few dozen changed strings.

 > [!CAUTION]
 > It is recommended you make your **own** patch.
 But this patch is still the safest public limiter with 0 bans